 I know this coming from a home where we couldn’t afford to buy books but where we used the library all the time.
 So I think it’s wonderful that World Book Day gives so much to kids everywhere.

-So what will you be doing to celebrate World Book Day next week?
-Let me know.
+So what will you be doing to celebrate World Book Day ?
+Let us know.